Da1sypetals/XMM-prototype/README.md

 ## Example Usage

-See `xmmtest.py` for example usage.
+See `xmmtest.py` and `polynomials.py` for example usage.

-The example wraps the operator into a `torch.autograd.Function` and builds a layer on top of it.
+The example code wraps the operator into a `torch.autograd.Function` and builds a layer on top of it.

 Core methods are `SumOperator.__init__`, `op.compile()`, `op.forward()` and `op.backward()`